Chapter 5. Networking

 Kubernetes ensures that pods are able to network with each other, and allocates each pod an IP address from an internal network.
 This ensures all containers within the pod behave as if they were on the same host.
 Giving each pod its own IP address means that pods can be treated like physical hosts or virtual machines in terms of port allocation, networking, naming, service discovery, load balancing, application configuration, and migration.

 Creating links between pods is unnecessary, and it is not recommended that your pods talk to one another directly using the IP address.
-Instead, it is recommend that you create a service, then interact with the service.
+Instead, it is recommended that you create a service, then interact with the service.

 5.1.2.
 OpenShift Dedicated DNS